Why a Point System?

 Reaching active status is especially important because when you become active, your name is registered with the Office of Professional School Advising.
-To become active, you must attend 2 socials, have 2 volunteering hours, complete 2 Medical Professionalism Events and have a total of 25 points.
+To become active, you must attend 2 social events, 2 volunteering events, 2 Medical Professionalism events and have a total of 25 points.

 INACTIVE (less than 25 points or failure to meet requirements)

 There are two ways in which members can be inactive.
-Members who earn more than 25 points but fail to meet the basic point requirements (2 socials, have 2 volunteering hours, complete 2 Medical Professionalism Events) will be considered inactive.
+Members who earn more than 25 points but fail to meet the basic point requirements (2 social events, 2 volunteering events, 2 Medical Professionalism events) will be considered inactive.
 Members who meet the basic point requirements but fail to earn more than 25 points will also be considered inactive.